SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

 **Implementation details:**
 - Uses opcode to check if the 'register' value actually represents a register in that instruction type - not an immediate
 - Opcode check combines with write flags to produce `reg_valid` flags
-- Only valid stall/forward operations occur when both source and destination are actual registers
+- Stall/forward operations occur when both source and destination are actual registers
-- Modified pipeline registers to save instruction opcodes for hazard unit analysis
+- Modified pipeline registers to save instruction opcodes for the hazard to use for this

+**Outcome**
+- CPU only forwards or stalls when true data dependencies occur, no undefined/incorrect behaviour in edge cases
 ---

+### Why Stalling is Necessary (Real CPU Behavior)

+**Physical CPU limitation:**
+Load stalls occur in physical CPUs because there is a **propagation delay** getting data out of the memory block.
+It cannot be forwarded to the execute stage in time for the next clock cycle.

+**Solution:**
+- Stall the dependent instruction in execute stage
+- Insert a no-op bubble in its place
+- Allow load instruction to move to writeback stage
+- Forward the loaded data from writeback to execute

+**Verilator limitation:**
+Verilator doesn't simulate propagation delays - meaning it 'passes' all load hazard tests without stalling.
+However, **conceptually it is critical to implement** to understand real hardware behavior and timing closure.

+**Validation approach:**
+Rather than just accepting that tests passed, I used **GTKWave** to:
+- Track the number of `no_op` signals generated
+- Compare against expected number of stalls from the program
+- Verified my implementation correctly generated stalls for all load-use hazards
+- **Confirmed the CPU behaves like real hardware** with proper timing constraints

 ### Stalling Implementation